At long last the commentary has made its way to Amazon (North America, Europe, and Japan).

 Stay tuned and share with friends.

 Here is a link to Confessions I on Amazon (USA).
 It is also available in the UK, Europe, and Japan.
 Please contact me with questions or corrections (my name exactly as in the url) @gmail.com.
-Below is the commentary as a PDF for download.
+The commentary can found under under the Confessions VIII tab as a free PDF for download.

 A Pharr-Formatted Commentary for Augustine